Everyone to the slopes in Valtellina!

 Granfondo at the Sgambeda in Livigno

-Cross-country skiing rules supreme in Livigno, where on 4 December there is the famous granfondo Sgambeda, a race included in the Visma Ski Classics circuit (the map) reserved for the strongest cross-country skiers in the world.
+Cross-country skiing rules supreme in Livigno, where there is the famous granfondo Sgambeda, a race included in the Visma Ski Classics circuit (the map) reserved for the strongest cross-country skiers in the world.
 For the amateurs there is the Minisgambeda instead.

 Snowshoeing: tackling the mountain at a slow pace in Valtellina